 Organisations can apply for multiple projects under the Program Support, Social Inclusion Partnerships and Community Strengthening categories.
 A separate application form must be submitted for each project.
-A limit of one application per organisation per grant round applies to the Diversity and Ageing Support category.
+A limit of one application per organisation per grant round applies to the Toyota Equipment Fund and Diversity and Ageing Support categories.